q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

 The rasa server will be running on `localhost:5005` we can change this but for now leave it as it is.

 ## Preparing Unity3d
 Please download UnityHub from its [official website](https://unity3d.com).
-Then it will allow us to add UnityEditor by adding, i am suggesting `Unity 2018.3.17f1` to download.
+Then it will allow us to add UnityEditor by adding, I am suggesting `Unity 2018.3.17f1` to download.
 While installing Unity, please don't forget to click on checkboxes like below.
 Installing MS Visual Studio is very helpful which is by default checked.
 ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/install-unity.png){:class="img-responsive"}